-Your teen will soon turn into an adult, and you need to value his opinion even more than before.
+Your teen will soon turn into an adult, and you need to value his opinions even more than before.
 Adolescents need to have the assurance that their ideas are valuable.
 Simple acts of taking his suggestions into consideration can make your teen feel confident.

 2. Encourage Him To Engage In Activities:

-Watching TV and playing video games may be your teen’s favorite pastime- but is it good for him?If your teen spends a lot of time at home and doesn’t participate in social and extra-curricular activities, he’s obviously more likely to have trouble making friends and interacting with others.
+Watching TV and playing video games may be your teen’s favorite pastime- but is it good for him?If your teen spends a lot of time at home and doesn’t participate in social and extra-curricular activities that require teamwork, he’s obviously more likely to have trouble making friends and interacting with others.

 3. Establish A Good Parent-Child Relationship:

 Establishing a healthy parent-child relationship is one of the steps toward making your child a better individual.
-Teens who have a positive relationship with their parents are also more likely to have healthy relationships with their peers (2).
+Teens who have a positive relationship with their parents are also more likely to have healthy relationships with their peers (3).

 4. Brush Up His Conversational Skills:

 You can help your teen handle situations better by simply talking to him.
-If you notice your teen has been spending a lot of time alone, the best approach is to sit down and have a discussion about what’s making him unhappy and anxious (3).
+If you notice your teen has been spending a lot of time alone, the best approach is to sit down and have a discussion about what’s making him unhappy and anxious (2).